Free ks2 forces and magnets unit plan Topical Map Generator

 Lesson outlines that combine forces and magnets with design and technology (magnetic toys), maths (data analysis) and computing (simulations/coding) to build transferable skills.

-Content Strategy for KS2 Science Unit Planner: Forces and Magnets
+Content strategy and topical authority plan for KS2 Science Unit Planner: Forces and Magnets

 The recommended SEO content strategy for KS2 Science Unit Planner: Forces and Magnets is the hub-and-spoke topical map model: one comprehensive pillar page on KS2 Science Unit Planner: Forces and Magnets, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on KS2 Science Unit Planner: Forces and Magnets — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on KS2 Science Unit Planner: Forces and Magnets.

 36